Gregorio Aglipay: After the war

 Although he had already decided to join the new church after his first failed conference with the Jesuits, Aglipay was still disinclined to accept the supreme bishop post.
 He even met with American Protestant leaders and tried to persuade them to assist and join them in their new Filipinized church in order "to divide the ranks of the [Roman] Catholics."
 Aglipay also suggested that Filipino priests would be appointed to higher ranks on the clergy of the new church.
 The American Protestants declined Aglipay's proposal as they found the new church "too Roman in its ritual" and "too rationalistic in its theology."
 They were also seemingly adamant on having Filipino church leaders at the time as they were likely "enjoying the feeling of superiority."

 In a final attempt, the Jesuits tried to negotiate again with Aglipay years after he joined the new church and accepted the supreme bishop post through a more diplomatic Spanish Father Joaquin Villalonga.
 Pope Pius X had approved to grant Aglipay pardon if the new church went back to the Roman Catholic fold, but Aglipay was already persistent to continue the Iglesia Filipina Independiente.

 Aglipay celebrated his first mass as the de facto Supreme Bishop on October 26, 1902.
-On January 18, 1903, Aglipay was consecrated to the position of Supreme Bishop, held in Manila, by the IFI Church's then-Bishops of Isabela, Cagayan, Pangasinan, Abra, Nueva Ecija, Cavite, and Manila.
+On January 18, 1903, Aglipay was consecrated to the position of Supreme Bishop in Manila by the IFI Church's 12 then-bishops (representing the 12 apostles), who were the Bishops of Isabela, Cagayan, Pangasinan, Abra, Nueva Ecija, Cavite, and Manila.
 As Supreme Bishop, he allied himself with the nationalist and most radical political parties during his time, like the Sakdalistas, and later on, even with the Socialist and Communist parties.

 During the theological discussions he attended while visiting other churches on his travels abroad, Aglipay later rejected the belief in the Trinity and became theologically accepting of the main Unitarian belief, however, a significant number from his own Church refused to accept his amended theology.
 Aglipay's unitarian, rationalist, and progressive theological ideas were evident in his "novena", the "Pagsisiyam sa Birhen sa Balintawak", 1925 and its English translation, "Novenary of the Motherland", 1926.
 Aglipay eventually became honorary vice president of the American Unitarian Association.

 Aglipay was awarded Doctor of Divinity (honoris causa) by the Meadville Theological School in Chicago, Illinois in 1931.